 Frequently Asked Questions

 The TCU Health Center is a primary care clinic.
-Appointments can be made my calling or visiting the Health Center.
-Walk-in patients will be assessed by a Nurse Facilitator to determine their medical needs.
-The Women’s Health Nurse Practitioner practices by appointment.
-Please visit Women’s Health to complete the online appointment request form.
+Appointments can be made by calling or visiting the Health Center.
+Patients will be assessed by a triage nurse to determine their medical needs.
+The Sexual Health Nurse Practitioner practices by appointment only.

 Your private Health Care provider may call in or fax a prescription to the TCU Pharmacy.
 You may also transfer a prescription from another pharmacy to the TCU Pharmacy.
 Visit TCU Pharmacy for more information.